nicolashainaux/symbols-tree-nav/README.md

 * Enhanced support for markdown files (from PR https://github.com/xndcn/symbols-tree-view/pull/138)

-* Partial support for R language
+* Support for R language

 ## TO DO (yet unchanged)